alilajevardi/Retail/README.md

 ## Derieved insight
-The new restaurant shloud be in medium range price that have valet parkeing service.
-It is recommended that the resturant get located in high compact residential area with higher budget.
+The new restaurant should be in medium range price with valet parking service.
+It is recommended that the resturant get located in high compact residential area with higher customer budget.